 - Plan sex carefully during fertile days.
 If you're hoping to avoid pregnancy, unprotected sex is off-limits during your fertile days — every month.
 On the other hand, if you're hoping to get pregnant, have sex regularly during your fertile days.

 - Update your calculations every month.
 Continue recording the length of your menstrual cycles to make sure you're properly determining your fertile days.

-Keep in mind that many factors can affect the exact timing of ovulation, including illness and stress.
+Keep in mind that many factors, including medications, stress and illness, can affect the exact timing of ovulation.
 Using the rhythm method to predict ovulation can be inaccurate, especially if your cycle is irregular.